VictorLalle/4chan-xt/README.md

 ## TODO

 - find alternative for `<% if (`
-  - [x] made html templates js functions
+  - [x] made html templates jsx/txt functions
+    - this uses the typescript compiler to compile the jsx
+    - render code is in [src/globals/jsx.ts](./src/globals/jsx.ts)
   - [x] binary files are included as base64 in the bundle step, they do need explicit imports
   - [ ] \<% if (readJSON('/.tests_enabled')) { %\>, are these still used?
 - build script